 - If fry form, just like today’s Baked polenta fries.

-I can’t even remember the first time I tried polenta, but I’ve been smitten with it for quite some time.
+I can’t remember the first time I tried polenta, but I’ve been smitten with it for quite some time.
 My most memorable polenta experience happened a few years back when I was in Miami for a girlfriend’s bachelorette party.
-A handful of us girls went out for an ultra upscale dinner at Scott Conant’s Scarpetta, where we embarked on a phenomenal multi-course Italian meal.
-My friend Jamie and I split an appetizer of creamy polenta with a fricassee of truffled mushrooms that was life-changing.
+A handful of us girls went out for an ultra upscale dinner at Scarpetta, where we embarked on a phenomenal multi-course Italian meal, starting with an appetizer of creamy polenta that was literally life-changing.

-All the both of us could do was just inhale entire bowl.
+My friend and I practically inhaled the entire bowl in virtual silence aside from the occasional breath and “Omg!” proclamation.
 I’ll never forget the velvety texture of the polenta, coupled with the earthiness of those truffled mushrooms; it was pretty much like heaven on a very delicious earth.

 I’ve been trying to replicate the polenta ever since, but have come up short each time, but trust me, when I do finally perfect it, the first thing I’m going to do is post it here, because everyone needs to try it once in their lifetime.
-But for now, I’ll have to settle for something I can perfect.
+But for now, I’ll have to settle for a polenta recipe I can perfect.

 Crispy Baked Polenta fries.